 Materials and Methods

 Staining protocols to quantify the number of viable pollen grains in a sample were adapted from a method published by V. Pinillos and J. Cuevas, which used fluorescein diacetate (FDA)(1).
-This method serves as an indicator for membrane integrity, since only viable pollen grains fluoresce.
+This method serves as an indicator of membrane integrity since only viable pollen grains fluoresce.
 Briefly, pollen was harvested from freshly cut anthers from the Datura stramonium flower.
 Stock FDA dissolved in DMSO was diluted to a concentration of 6 X 10-5 M in 0.5 M sucrose buffer.
-A clean pipette tip was used to transfer the pollen grains from the anther into 20 µL of FDA working solution and allowed to incubate for 5 minutes.
+A clean pipette tip was used to transfer the pollen grains from the anther into 20 µL of FDA working solution and incubated for 5 minutes.

 10 µL of sample was loaded onto the sample surfaces, and proper exposure was set to minimize saturation of the fluorescing pollen.
 Automated counting of pollen grains was performed according to the parameters in Table 1.

-CellDrop EasyApps® are designed to count a variety of cell types with minimal customization.
-If necessary, the user has the ability to optimize count settings.
-For pollen species that are more elliptical or elongated, Irregular Cell Mode may be selected to optimize counts.
+CellDrop EasyApps™ software is designed to count a variety of cell types with minimal customization.
+If necessary, the user can optimize count settings.
+Irregular Cell Mode may be selected to optimize counts for pollen species that are more elliptical or elongated.

 Pollen Protocol Settings

 Table 1: Count Settings for D. Stramonium pollen grains